 Defining a drill pairs in our four layer board

-Altium Designer includes a number of interactive routing features that make it easy to get started routing your board, especially when you are working with high pin density components like FPGAs.
-Depending on your layer stack and drill pairs you defined for your board, Altium Designer will decide how best to route your connections while still conforming to your design rules.
+Altium includes a number of interactive routing features that make it easy to get started routing your board, especially when you are working with high pin density components like FPGAs.
+Depending on your layer stack and drill pairs you defined for your board, Altium will decide how best to route your connections while still conforming to your design rules.

 Capturing the Schematic as a PCB Layout